+Except for matters for which member-owner voting is required, the Board shall have full power to govern the Cooperative, including, but not limited to:

+hiring the General Manager and evaluating the general manager’s performance;

+establishing compensation, if any, for the Board;

+reviewing and approving material transactions including but not limited to the undertaking of any loans, asset purchases, or sales;

+assuring that the mission of the Cooperative is articulated and carried out; and

+adopting policies of the Cooperative and making decisions for the Cooperative in accordance with these bylaws.

+Meetings.
-2.3 The Board of Directors shall meet a minimum of eight times per year.
-These meetings shall be held at a regular, established time and an agenda will be made available at least two days prior to the meeting.
-Any member may attend a meeting of the Board of Directors.
-The Board may include a closed session in the agenda for any given meeting.
-Any person, other than Board Members, may be asked to leave at the time of the closed session.
-Any binding decision made during a closed session must be made public, with the exception of decisions the disclosure of which would adversely impact the Cooperative’s position in the marketplace; and/or decisions that may, by law

-or contract, be considered confidential.
+The Board shall meet a minimum of eight times per year.

+Meetings of the Board are open to member-owners and shall be held at a regular, established time and an agenda will be made publicly available at least two days prior to the meeting, except in the case of an executive session.
+Executive session meetings are closed meetings of the Board.

+If an executive session follows a regular meeting of the Board, any person, other than directors, will be asked to leave at the time of the executive session, unless deemed necessary by the Board.
+Any binding decision made during an executive session must be made public, with the exception of decisions the disclosure of which would adversely impact the Cooperative’s position in the marketplace; and/or decisions that may, by law or contract, be considered confidential.

+Quorum for Meetings of the Board *new section*

-2.4 Five or more Board members must be present to constitute a quorum.
-Only Board members present are eligible to vote on matters before the Board, unless a Board member is unable to attend has cast his or her vote, in writing, in advance.
+A majority of the full Board, as defined in §3.02, must be present to constitute a quorum.
+Only Directors who are present are eligible to vote on matters before the Board, unless a Director who is unable to attend has cast his or her vote, in writing, in advance.

-The board may permit any or all directors to participate in a regular or special meeting or in a committee meeting, including an executive committee meeting, of the board by, or to conduct the meeting through the use of, any means of communication by which all participating directors may simultaneously hear each other during the meeting and/or all communication during the meeting is immediately transmitted to each participating director, and each participating director is able to immediately send messages to all other participating directors.
+The Board may permit any or all directors to participate in a regular or special meeting or in a committee meeting, including an executive committee meeting, of the Board by, or to conduct the meeting through the use of, any means of communication by which all participating directors may simultaneously hear each other during the meeting and/or all communication during the meeting is immediately transmitted to each participating director, and each participating director is able to immediately send messages to all other participating directors.

-If a meeting will be conducted through the use of any such means all participating directors shall be informed that a meeting is taking place at which official business may be transacted and a director participating in a meeting by such means is deemed to be present in person at the meeting.
+If a meeting will be conducted through the use of any such means, all participating directors shall be informed that a meeting is taking place at which official business may be transacted and a director participating in a meeting by such means is deemed to be present in person at the meeting.
 If requested by a director, minutes of the meeting shall be prepared and distributed to each director.

-2.5 The Board of Directors shall arrive at decisions using consensus decision making as defined in Bylaw 2.4.
-Where there is no consensus, it will require three quarters (3/4) of the full board to carry the vote.
-All Directors must be present to vote on non-consensus items, either in person, by proxy in writing, or by video or audio conference, as described in the bylaws, for the non-consensus vote to carry. (amended 5/20/18)
+Consensus

+The Board shall arrive at decisions using consensus decision making.

+Where a vote fails to reach consensus and after discussion by the Board in an effort to achieve consensus, the vote may be resubmitted at a future meeting of the full Board.
+At a meeting to vote on non-consensus items, the Board may vote either in person, by email to the full Board, or by video or audio conference.
+Where there has been no consensus on the initial vote, a subsequent vote may only pass with three quarters (3/4) of the full Board.